fusioncharts/dev_centre_docs/installation/client-side-frameworks/install-using-plainjs.md

 FusionCharts Suite XT is a JavaScript library that runs on your desktop and mobile web browsers.
 Click [here](https://www.fusioncharts.com/download/) to download the library.

-Installation of FusionCharts Suite XT merely involves copying and pasting the JavaScript files from the download package into your project folder.
-Thereafter, you can simply include the FusionCharts JavaScript library in your web applications and start building your charts, gauges, and maps.
+> Installation of FusionCharts Suite XT merely involves copying and pasting the JavaScript files from the download package into your project folder.
+After that, you can include the FusionCharts JavaScript library in your web applications and start building your charts, gauges, and maps.

-The JavaScript files of FusionCharts Suite library are located in `js` folder of your download package.
+Find the JavaScript files of FusionCharts Suite library in `js` folder of your download package.
 Following is the list of **js** files present in your `fusioncharts` folder:

 File Name|Description|
 -|-